Lunar Volvelle

 Much useful information is to be found here at Richard Wymarc’s page, which I recommend you read, since he describes the device very well: https://astrolabeproject.com/downloads/volvelle/deconstructing_the_lunar_volvelle.pdf

 My 52° latitude Volvelle is based on the one in Richard’s document here; 52º is a standard latitude for instruments used in the UK.
-The 30° and 40° versions have been reworked by me to account for the different sun elevations and day/night lengths at those latitudes.
-If there’s enough interest, I may add more.
+Versions for other latitudes have been reworked by me to account for the different sun elevations and day/night lengths at those latitudes.

 The main body of the instrument holds all the calendar information.
 There is a standard calendar and the Zodiac/Astrological calendar.
 These allow an easy lookup of dates when either pointer is used.